-Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)
+Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed

-a b С d
+a ь С

-1. Class tests and reports 25% √ √ $\sqrt{}$ V
+1. Home work 25% ✓ √

-2. Home work 25% √ √ √ √
+2. Class tests and reports 25% ✓ ✓ ✓

-3. Examination 50% √ √ √ √
+3. Examination 50% ✓ ✓ ✓

 Total 100%

 Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: